danielpowell4/clicker-cats/README.md

 # clicker-cats

-This simple 404 cat clicker concept page changes out the cat picture and name each time you click on a cat.
+simple 404 page that changes with each click

 ## What happens when you reach 0?